-I have been interested in rowing machines because I figure they might help keep my knee in decent shape.
-Since I have had two cartilage and meniscus operations, and one motorcycle plowing into the same knee while riding my bicycle, the last thing I want is to have to get a knee replacement.
+I have been interested in rowing because I figure it might help keep my knee in decent shape.
+Since I have had two cartilage and meniscus operations and one motorcycle plowing into the same knee while riding my bicycle, the last thing I want is to have to get a knee replacement.
 If you have knee issues, you should also consider one for your exercise.

 Before actually buying an indoor rowing machine, I wanted to try one out first.
-Fact is, rowing machines cost anywhere from a hundred bucks to several thousand dollars.
-So when you are looking for a good rower how do you know what’s good and what’s not?
+The fact is, rowing machines cost anywhere from a hundred bucks to several thousand dollars.
+So when you are looking for a good rower, how do you know what’s good and what’s not?

 The Basics: The Main Types of Resistance Rowing Machines